-R. Site Restoration
+L. Site Restoration

 1.0 Description.
-Restore to its original condition any disturbed area at sites including, but not limited to, guardrail, pull box, conduit, pole base installations, and work to ADA facilities.
+Restore to its original condition any disturbed area at sites including, but not limited to, guardrail, pull box, conduit, and pole base installations.
 Restoration shall be accomplished by placing material equivalent to that of the adjacent undisturbed area.
 Disturbed unpaved areas shall be fertilized and either seeded and mulched or sodded as directed by the engineer.
 The engineer will have the final authority in determining the acceptability of the restoration work.